-When the device and the host are using TDES DUKPT key management and the device is encrypting data (see Security Levels), the host software must do the following to generate a key (the "derived key") to use for decryption:
+When the device and the host are using TDES DUKPT key management [see Property 0x6B - Key Management Scheme (Fixed Key Only)] and the device is encrypting data (see Security Levels), the host software must do the following to generate a key (the "derived key") to use for decryption:

-- Determine the value of the Initial Key loaded into the device.
+- 1) Determine the value of the Initial Key loaded into the device.
 The lookup methods the host software uses depend on the overall solution architecture, and are outside the scope of this document.
-However, most solutions do this in one of two ways, both of which use the Initial Key Serial Number that arrives with the encrypted data (see Command 0x09 - Get Current TDES DUKPT KSN for details about interpreting the KSN): - a) Look up the value of the Base Derivation Key using the Initial KSN portion of the current KSN as an index value, then use TDES DUKPT algorithms to calculate the value of the Initial Key; or - b) Look up the value of the Initial Key directly, using the Initial KSN portion of the current KSN as an index value. - 2) Derive the current key.
+However, most solutions do this in one of two ways, both of which use the Initial Key Serial Number that arrives with the encrypted data (see Command 0x09 Get Current TDES DUKPT KSN for details about interpreting the KSN): - a) Look up the value of the Base Derivation Key using the Initial KSN portion of the current KSN as an index value, then use TDES DUKPT algorithms to calculate the value of the Initial Key; or - b) Look up the value of the Initial Key directly, using the Initial KSN portion of the current KSN as an index value. - 2) Derive the current key.
 Apply TDES DUKPT algorithms to the Initial Key value and the encryption counter portion of the KSN that arrives with the encrypted data. - 3) Determine which variant of the current key the device used to encrypt.
 The variants are defined in ANS X9.24-1:2009 Annex A, which programmers of host software must be familiar with.
-Which variant the host should use depends on the type of data the host is decrypting or encrypting, and on device settings: - a) Encrypted MagnePrint Data is encrypted according to the setting in Property 0x56 -MagnePrint Data Encryption Variant (MSR Only, Configurable MagnePrint Variants Only), if the device supports it.
-Otherwise, it is encrypted according to the setting in Property 0x54 - Card Data Encryption Variant (MSR Only, Configurable MSR Variants Only), if the device supports it.
-Otherwise, it is encrypted using the PIN Encryption variant. - b) Encrypted Track Data and Encrypted Session ID is encrypted according to the setting in Property 0x54 - Card Data Encryption Variant (MSR Only, Configurable MSR Variants Only), if the device supports it.
-Otherwise, it is encrypted using the PIN Encryption variant. - c) EMV data is encrypted according to the setting in Property 0x67 EMV Data Encryption Variant (EMV Only). - 4) Use the variant algorithm with the current key to calculate that variant. - 5) Decrypt the data according to the steps in section 5.3 How to Decrypt Data.
+Which variant the host should use depends on the type of data the host is decrypting or encrypting, and on device settings: - a) Encrypted CRC (Streaming Only) data is always encrypted using the Message Authentication, request or both ways variant. - b) Encrypted MagnePrint Data is encrypted according to the setting in Property 0x56 MagnePrint Data Encryption Variant (MSR Only, Configurable MP Variants Only), if the device supports it.
+Otherwise, it is encrypted according to the setting in Property 0x54 Card Data Encryption Variant (MSR Only, Configurable MSR Variants Only), if the device supports it.
+Otherwise, it is encrypted using the PIN Encryption variant. - c) Encrypted Track Data and Encrypted Session ID is encrypted according to the setting in Property 0x54 Card Data Encryption Variant (MSR Only, Configurable MSR Variants Only), if the device supports it.
+Otherwise, it is encrypted using the PIN Encryption variant. - d) EMV data is encrypted according to the setting in Property 0x67 EMV Data Encryption Variant (EMV Only). - 4) Use the variant algorithm with the current key to calculate that variant. - 5) Decrypt the data according to the steps in section 5.3 How to Decrypt Data.